EdwardLiuyc/StaticMapping/README.md

 ## tested in pcl-1.7 (ubuntu16.04) and pcl-1.8 (ubuntu18.04)
 sudo apt -y install libpcl-dev

-## ceres solver
-sudo apt -y install libceres-dev
-## or you can build and install ceres solver refering to http://ceres-solver.org/installation.html

 cd your_own_workspace
 ## like /home/user/3rd_parties
 ## or you can just go to "third_parties" in this repo